KLOUDATIONS/Kloudations/README.md

 I try to match one another's personality so I  can attempt to have them feel comfortable with me.
 This applies to vibe of places and friend groups.

-I am very self-insecure at the moment, so I apologize in advance.

 --------

 🌈 -- My skin/morph style(s) usually has a rainbow theme to it, unless the colors are difficult to blend otherwise.
 If you see someone that appears to be "Skittle-fied", you may have spot the one and only Kittspi (me 😊).